Darkwoods, British Columbia

 - Respect that the property does not permit the removal of any plants or animals.

-- The use of on- or off-road vehicles, the building of fires, trapping, cutting of firewood and dogs are prohibited.
+- The use of on- or off-road vehicles, the building of fires, trapping and cutting of firewood are prohibited.